qdevelopergithub/LAMP/docs/Preparation.md

 ## Required software

-We'll use a number of tools when working with Moodle on Azure.
+We'll use a number of tools when working with Lamp on Azure.
 Let's ensure they are all installed:

 ``` shell